 - Voting will be by secret ballot immediately following nominations for each office. - Ballots for officers will be cast in the following order: - 1.
 Chair - 2.
 Vice Chair - 3.
-Secretary - Ballots will be counted for one office and the Secretary will announce the tally before the next office is opened for nominations. - The Secretary and Vice chair will prepare and distribute the ballots, then collect them after each vote. - The Secretary will tally the votes after each officer nomination and the Chair will verify the results. - The first nominee to receive a majority candidate receiving the greatest number of votes will be elected.
+Secretary - Ballots will be counted for one office and the Secretary will announce the tally before the next office is opened for nominations. - The Secretary and Vice chair will prepare and distribute the ballots, then collect them after each vote. - The Secretary will tally the votes and the Chair will verify the results. - The first nominee to receive a majority of votes will be elected.
 If no nominee receives the majority of votes, the nominee with the least votes will be eliminated and a revote will occur with the remaining candidates.
-This process will be repeated until a nominee obtains a majority. - In the event of a tie there will be a revote until a nominee obtains a majority.
-All nominees will be included in the revote-or may be given the opportunity to withdraw at their discretion. - Votes will remain confidential, and ballots will be disposed of by the Chair or Secretary. - A nominee may withdraw at their discretion at any time. - In the event of only one nominee for office, the vote may be by acclimation.
+This process will be repeated until a nominee obtains

+- a majority. - In the event of a tie there will be a revote until a nominee obtains a majority.
+All nominees will be included in the revote. - Votes will remain confidential, and ballots will be disposed of by the Chair or Secretary. - A nominee may withdraw at their discretion at any time. - In the event of only one nominee for office, the vote may be by acclimation.